POST MEthod for meetings

 The second Project Manager I spoke to during the research phase, used the infographic I created.

-She found the questions included with each step to be very helpful and was able to successfully decrease the amount of time spent conducting her own meetings by 13-20% so far (8-12 minutes for reference).
+She found the questions included with each step to be very helpful and was able to successfully decrease the amount of time spent conducting her own meetings by 13-20% so far (8-12 minutes for reference)!
+She said her team members are happier with this implementation as well.

 Although she is still working on getting traditional members of upper management to see the value in scheduling less meetings, she has set a personal goal of running her meetings effectively enough to decrease meeting times by 33-50% within the next 6 months.